Error handling

 The Viously API uses standard HTTP response codes to indicate success or failure of an API request.

 In general, codes in the 2xx range indicate success, codes in the 4xx range indicate an error resulting from invalid provided information (e.g. a required parameter is missing, invalid access token, etc.), and codes in the 5xx range indicate an error with the Viously servers.
-We are using the following match for error codes:
+More common errors codes are the following:

 HTTP errorsCorresponding Viously error